unhammer/haskell-pdftotext/README.md

   T.putStrLn $ pdftotext Physical pdf
 ```

+## Flags

+### `xml-conduit`

+`pdftotext` can extract properties from PDF document.
+One of them is metadata which is in form of XML document.
+If `xml-conduit` flag is set then the metadata is parsed using `xml-conduit` package, otherwise provided as text.

 ## Internals

 The library uses poppler via FFI, therefore internally all functions are of type `IO`.
 However, their non-`IO` variants (using `unsafePerformIO`) _should be_ safe to use.
 Module `Pdftotext.Internal` exposes all `IO`-typed functions.